mjeanmi000/Module-1-Excel/README.md

 ### Challenges and Difficulties Encountered
 * In order to effectivly analyze the data, sorting, organization, and calcualtions were required to identify the overall trends of Kickstarters form 2009 to 2017.
+* Choosing the correct filters to accuratly display the data through the pivot table.
 *
 ## Results
-* Based upon the Launch date
+* Based upon the Launch date the most optimal time to start the Kickstarter is in May.
+The data shows the highest number of launched sucessful kickstarters in that month.
+The least optimal time is in October.
+The data showes the highest number of launched failed Kickstarters in that month.
 * From the outcomes based on goals we can conclude that a targeted funding less than $5,000 is mostlikely to be sucessful.
 * Some limitations of this data set include the small sample size for monetary goals between $30,000 to $50,000.
 This can skew the visual representation of the data in "Outcomes Based on Goals" graph.
 * An alternative table and/or graph that can be created is a table that compares the different Kickstart categories and the overall sucess in order to determine which category is the mostlikey to suceed.
 Another graph